Are you looking for a cool, refreshing, and delicious alternative to your regular morning coffee?

 What is cold brew coffee?

-Cold brew coffee is made by steeping ground beans in cold or room temperature water for an extended time – usually around 12-24 hours.
+Cold brew coffee is made by steeping ground beans in cold or room temperature water for an extended time, usually around 12-24 hours.

-The result is a richer and smoother flavor than you would get from hot brewed coffee due to the lower temperatures and longer extraction time.
+The result is a richer and smoother flavor than you would get from hot-brewed coffee due to the lower temperatures and longer extraction time.

 Adding a lid to the mason jar cold brew to let it steep.

-If you want to learn more about making cold brew at home, I suggest checking out this in-depth guide.
+Tip: If you want to learn more about making cold brew at home, I suggest checking out this in-depth guide.

 How to brew Nespresso cold brew style pods

-Nespresso has released a cold brew style coffee pod with the typical cold brew flavors but without the hours of steeping time ground coffee.
+Nespresso has released a cold brew style coffee pod with the typical cold brew flavors but without the hours of steeping time for ground coffee.

 It's important to note that these coffee pods can only be used with the following Nespresso Vertuo machines: